BytemarkHosting/bmdash/README.md

 ## Development And Hacking

-_Note:: Only tested on OSX_

 For some ease, [Vagrant][0], [VirtualBox][1] and [Ansible][2] are used to make a development envrioment you can use with almost minimal effort.
-You will also need to install the [Oracle VM VirtualBox Extension Pack][3].
+You will also need to install the [Oracle VM VirtualBox Extension Pack][3] (or really you could not setup USB devies on the VM, your call).

 Once you have installed all of these, in the cloned git project run:

     $ vagrant up